iaincollins/structured-data-api/README.md

 These are currently simple implementations based on properties defined at schema.org.

 Note: This is not a Linked Data Platform and does not aim for compliance with LDP but rather provides a practical way to easily manage entities (and could also be used to populate and manage content in a Triplestore).
-JSON-schema is used to define objects and for validation.
-Support for exporting objects in JSON-LD is still in development, so you'd need to add hooks to transform the objects yourself if you wanted to do that.
+JSON-schema is used to define objects and for validation and it is able to output them as both plain JSON and JSON-LD.

 ### Getting started